Kumar Swami: Reception

-Kumar Swami was invited to deliver the invocation at the opening of the New York State Senate session on 27 April 2011.
-The then New York State Senator Jack Martins passed a resolution proclaiming 29 April 2011 as "Brahmrishi Shri Kumar Swami Day" in State of New York.
-Kumar Swami also delivered an invocation at the beginning of the Senate session on 2 May 2011.
-The Senate passed a legislative resolution to honor him, citing him as 'an inspiration behind medical research being done to bridge the gap between the Eastern and Western medicine'.
+Kumar Swami was invited to deliver the invocation at the opening of the New York State Senate session on April 27, 2011.
+The then New York State Senator Jack Martins passed a resolution proclaiming April 29, 2011, as "Brahmrishi Shri Kumar Swami Day" in the State of New York.
+Kumar Swami also delivered an invocation at the beginning of the Senate session on May 2, 2011.
+The Senate passed a legislative resolution to honor him, citing him as 'an inspiration behind medical research being done to bridge the gap between Eastern and Western medicine'.
 He is reported as the first spiritual leader from India to receive such an honor in the US.

-On his visit to the United Kingdom during UK's Interfaith week in 2011, he was invited to the House of Commons on 15 November at a private reception hosted by Stephen Timms.
+On his visit to the United Kingdom during UK's Interfaith Week in 2011, he was invited to the House of Commons on November 15 at a private reception hosted by Stephen Timms.
 He was presented with the 'Ambassador of Peace' award by the Universal Peace Federation organization for his human welfare activities.
 On this occasion, he was also presented the 'Humanitarian Award' by the Asian Welfare Association as well as the 'Mahaveer Award' by the Young Indian Vegetarians Society in recognition of his vegetarian lifestyle.
-15 November is celebrated every year as "Brahmrishi Shree Kumar Swami day" in UK by his followers.
+November 15 is celebrated every year as "Brahmrishi Shree Kumar Swami day" in the UK by his followers.

 On 29 September 2013, he was presented with a resolution on behalf of New Jersey Senate by Senator Michael J. Doherty honoring him as an 'Ambassador of Peace'.
 On 18 May 2015, he was invited in the New Jersey Senate and a resolution was passed by the Senate President Stephen M. Sweeney in his honor.
 Kumar Swami also addressed the Senate post his reception.